 Don’t forget a hat, sunscreen and sunglasses too, pretty much year-round these are necessary packing essentials.

 What are children expected to wear in Bahrain?

-For younger children, they should dress for the weather and activities you will be undertaking.
-If your little girls are climbing in playgrounds, you may prefer them in leggings under any skirts of dresses but generally speaking, western-style clothing is absolutely fine.
+Younger children, should dress for the weather and activities you will be undertaking.
+If your little girls are climbing in playgrounds, you may prefer them in leggings under any skirts or dresses but generally speaking, western-style clothing is absolutely fine.

-Don’t let your little ones run around nude at the beach or pool, and no swimming or splashing in fountains in just your undies.
+Don’t let your little ones run nude at the beach or pool, and no swimming or splashing in fountains in your undies.

 Do you have any more questions about appropriate dress in Bahrain? feel free to leave them in the comments below or ask in our Family Travel in the Middle East facebook community.